Sales taxes in the United States: Washington

 Washington has a 6.5% statewide sales tax.
 Local rates vary based on an individual's location at the point of purchase and can total up to 3.1% for a combined rate of 9.6%.
 In addition, due to the large number of Native American reservations located within the state, sales-tax rates, if any, can vary based on state treaties with each nation.

-Since 2 December 2010, sales taxes are exempt to unprepared food items and prescription medications.
+Since December 2, 2010, unprepared food items and prescription medication have been exempt from sales taxes.
 Prepared food, over-the-counter medications, and medical marijuana are subject to sales tax.

-The sale or lease of motor vehicles for use on the road incurs an additional 0.3% tax, rental of a car for less than 30 days has an additional state/local tax of 8.9%.
+The sale or lease of motor vehicles for road use incurs an additional 0.3% tax; the rental of a car for less than 30 days incurs an additional state/local tax of 8.9%.
 When renting a car for less than 30 days in Seattle, the total sales tax is 18.6%.
 When buying an automobile, if one trades in a car, the state deducts the price of the trade when calculating the sales tax to be paid on the automobile (e.g., purchasing a $40,000 car, and trading a $10,000 car, a person would be taxed on the difference of $30,000 only, not the full amount of the new vehicle).

-Residents of Canada and U.S. states or possessions having a sales tax of under 3%, e.g., Oregon, Alaska, and Alberta are exempt from sales tax on purchases of tangible personal property for use outside the state.
-Stores at the border will inquire about residency, and exempt qualified purchasers from the tax.
+Residents of Canada and U.S. states or possessions having a sales tax of under 3%, e.g., Oregon, Alaska, and Alberta, are exempt from sales tax on purchases of tangible personal property for use outside the state.
+Stores at the border will inquire about residency and exempt qualified purchasers from the tax.

 A seller of a house or real estate pays excise taxes on the full sale price.
 The amount varies by county.
 In King and Snohomish counties, it is up to 1.78%.
-For example, selling a house for $500,000 will incur a tax of $8,900.
+For example, selling a house for $500,000 will incur $8,900 in tax.

-Residents of Washington, who purchase goods for use in Washington, must pay a use tax in lieu of a sales tax, if any one of four conditions is true: If a Washington resident purchases goods and certain services in other states that do not charge a sales tax or charge a sales tax rate less than the sales tax rate in Washington, or if an out-of-state seller does not collect Washington sales tax, the resident must pay a use tax on all goods that will be used in Washington.
+Residents of Washington, who purchase goods for use in Washington, must pay a use tax instead of a sales tax, if any one of four conditions is true: If a Washington resident purchases goods and certain services in other states that do not charge a sales tax or charge a sales tax rate less than the sales tax rate in Washington, or if an out-of-state seller does not collect Washington sales tax, the resident must pay a use tax on all goods that will be used in Washington.
 Use tax must also be paid if a Washington resident purchases goods from a seller who is not authorized to collect sales tax or if personal property is acquired with the purchase of real property.
 Washington state does not typically pursue use tax collection for most purchases.
 However, in 2005, the Washington State Department of Revenue began to make a concerted effort to collect use tax on artworks acquired in other states.